Edit

 6. Create a prototype to match the tasks and questions

-You can either test your live add-in, or you can test a prototype.
-Keep in mind that if you want to test the live add-in, you need to screen for participants that have the latest version of Office, are willing to install the add-in, and are willing to sign up for an account (unless you have logon credentials to provide them.)
-You'll then need to make sure that they successfully install your add-in.
+You can test either your live add-in or a prototype.
+Keep in mind that if you want to test the live add-in, you need to screen participants who have the latest version of Office, are willing to install the add-in, and are willing to sign up for an account (unless you have logon credentials to provide them).
+You also need to make sure that they successfully install your add-in.

-On average, it takes about 5 minutes to walk users through how to install an add-in.
-The following is an example of clear, concise installation steps.
+On average, it takes about five minutes to walk users through how to install an add-in.
+The following example shows clear, concise installation steps.
 Adjust the steps based on the specifics of your test.

 Please install the (insert your add-in name here) add-in for PowerPoint, using the following instructions.

-- Select Home > Add-ins, then select Get Add-ins.
+3. Select Home > Add-ins, and then select Get Add-ins.

 You can test a prototype at any level of interaction and visual fidelity.
 For more complex linking and interactivity, consider a prototyping tool like Figma.
 If you just want to test static screens, you can host images online and send participants the corresponding URL, or give them a link to an online PowerPoint presentation.